No matter where you are in your writing journey, you can begin pursuing a professional writing career right this minute.

 ACTION STEP: Ask yourself if you want to be an author because you think it will be fun and easy, or if you are truly passionate about bringing your stories to eager readers despite the downsides of working in the industry.
 Make sure you're being honest with yourself before you jump in.

 The best step you can take towards building your pro writing career?
 Get your work out there!

 The authors whose debut novels skyrocket to the top of the New York Times bestseller list are the unicorns of the writing industry.
 In nearly every other case, authors need to publish multiple novels--ones that are adored by their readers--before their work begins to gain any serious notice.

 That's why the best thing you can do for your pursuit of a professional writing career in 2016 is finish your latest work.
-The sooner you get it published, the sooner you can work towards building a larger audience and greater renown.
-The sooner you'll move closer to the professional writing career you desire.
+The sooner you get it published, the sooner you can work towards building a larger audience.
+The sooner you'll move closer to the professional writing career you dream of.

 Is pursuing a professional writing career your biggest goal for the coming year?
 What steps will you take to make your dream a reality?
 Let me know in the comments below.
 I'd love to share in your writing journey!